SuperHouse/esp-open-rtos/extras/lis3dh/README.md

 In this example, a LIS3DH sensor connected to I2C is initialized and set to high-resolution mode to start measurements for all three axes with an output data rate (ODR) of 10 Hz.

 **Please note:**
-- Function ```lis3dh_init_sensor``` resets the sensor completely, switches it to the power down mode, and returns a pointer to a sensor device data structure on success.
+- ```lis3dh_init_sensor``` function resets the sensor completely, switches it to the power down mode, and returns a pointer to a sensor device data structure on success.
 All registers are reset to default values and the embedded FIFO is cleared.
 - All sensor configurations should be done before calling function ```lis3dh_set_mode```.
 In particular, the interrupt configuration should be performed before to avoid loosing the first interrupt and locking the system.

 ## Measurement results

 ### Output data format

-The sensor determines periodically the accelerations for2 all axes that are enabled for measurement and produces output data with the selected output data rate (ODR).
+The sensor determines periodically the accelerations for all axes that are enabled for measurement and produces output data with the selected output data rate (ODR).

 Raw **output data** (**raw data**) are given as 16-bit signed integer values in 2’s complement representation and are always left-aligned.
 The resolution depends on the selected operation mode and the selected full scale.
 For example, in low power mode with 8-bit resolution only the high byte is used.
 LIS3DH allows to select the following full scales: